seqan/raptor/doc/methods/02_layout/index.md

 \snippet script.sh 02_layout_snippet_1

-The `input-file` looks exactly as in our previous calls of `raptor index`; it contains all the paths of our database files.
+The `input` looks exactly as in our previous calls of `raptor index`; it contains all the paths of our database files.

 `raptor layout` chooses sensible defaults that showed to work well for the average use case.

-We then get the resulting layout (default: `binning.out`) as an output file, which we then pass to Raptor to create the index.
-You can change this default with `--output-filename`.
+We then get the resulting layout (default: `layout.txt`) as an output file, which we then pass to Raptor to create the index.
+You can change this default with `--output`.

 \note
 Raptor also has a help page, which can be accessed as usual by typing `raptor layout -h` or `raptor layout --help`.